Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Simulations of the proposed latent-block test

-In this section, we illustrate the performance of the finite-sample goodness-of-fit test from Section~\ref{sec:SBMExactTestLatent} on synthetic datasets generated from the three variants of the SBM.
+In this section, we illustrate the performance of the finite-sample goodness-of-fit test from in the latent setup, described on page~\pageref{latent block assignment}, on synthetic datasets generated from the three variants of the SBM.
 We test the null hypothesis that the ER-SBM with $k=2$ blocks fits the synthetic networks and evaluate Type I and II errors.
 In all experiments, we assume that block memberships are latent, but the number of blocks is known.
 The experiments proceed with the following steps.

 \paragraph{Data generation:} We generate synthetic networks from each of the three variants of the SBM from Definitions~\ref{def:BlockModel}, \ref{def:additiveSBM}, and \ref{def:betaSBM}, assuming that the data come from a network with $k=2$ blocks.
 The block assignment $\mathcal{Z}$ is generated by sampling ${1,...,k}$ uniformly and independently for each node.
 We consider two different network sizes, $n=27$ and $n=90$.
 In addition, we study two probability regimes: in the \emph{dense} regime, the propensity of nodes to create edges is high; this is achieved by choosing higher values of model parameters.
 In the \emph{sparse} regime, nodes form edges with lower probability and the probability parameters are lower.